bollustrado/qwikaccess/README.md

 * brightnessctl - for brightness up and down.
 * xorg-xrdb - for autohidpi.
 * xorg-xrandr - for screen rotation.
-* xorg-xinput - for autorotation.
+* xorg-xinput - for touchpad touchscreen on/off.
 * inotify-tools - for autorotation.
 * iio-sensor-proxy - for autorotation.
 * redshift - for night mode.